- About us

 - contact us

-At Azza's clinic, we treat each case with the best attention and care.
+At ACPC Psychology, we treat each case with the best attention and care.
 In order to investigate the child's emotional, behavioural, social and learning development, further standardised assessments are sometimes recommended and administered with the child.
 Because each child is an individual and thus each presenting case is different, the assessments recommended may vary.
 Parents or carers are able to discuss what assessments may be suitable for their child with the clinical psychologist during the initial consult.

 ACPC's Quality & Affordable Assessments include (but are not limited to):